SaierLaboratory/TCDBtools/README.md

 # Welcome to TCDBtools.

+**We have just combined our Python and Perl scripts into a single repository.
+This facilitaties maintanance by the developers team and installation for our users.
+Please, do not hesitate to contact us if you have any requests or would like to report issues.**

 The programs in this repository have been developed in a collaboration between members of the SaierLab and the group of Dr. Gabriel Moreno-Hagelsieb from Wilfrid Laurier University in Ontario, Canada.